 Welcome to Calakmul

 But visiting Calakmul is not just a historical experience, it's also an ecological one.
-Lying at the heart of the vast, untrammeled Reserva de la Biosfera Calakmul (which covers close to 15% of the state’s total territory), the ruins are surrounded by rain forest and seemingly endless canopy of vegetation.
+Lying at the heart of the vast, untrammeled Reserva de la Biosfera Calakmul (which covers close to 15% of the state’s total territory), the ruins are surrounded by rain forest and a seemingly endless canopy of vegetation.
 You might glimpse ocellated turkeys, parrots, toucans and more – around 350 bird species reside or fly through here.
-You'll no doubt see or hear spider and howler monkeys, too, but you're much less likely to spot a jaguar – one of five kinds of wildcat in the area – but it's not impossible.
+You'll no doubt see or hear spider and howler monkeys, too.
+You're much less likely to spot a jaguar – one of five kinds of wildcat in the area – but it's not impossible.